State highways in California: The State Highway System

 The state highway system may be expanded by either construction of new state highways or adoption of local highways as state highways.
 Section 75 allows the California Transportation Commission to select, adopt and determine locations for state highway routes, while Section 90 empowers Caltrans to construct and maintain said state highways between the termini designated by the routes listed in Chapter 2, Article 3.
 Section 81 allows the commission to adopt local highways as state highways, and without compensation as stated in Section 83, as long as the adopted route meets eligibility requirements.
 Said requirements include that the road be traversable from end-to-end, must exist along a route defined in Chapter 2, Article 3 to be superseded or yet to be constructed, be contiguous to a portion of the state highway system currently maintained by Caltrans, and be constructed to adequate standards.
 For example, Seal Beach Boulevard in the City of Seal Beach between Route 1 and Route 405 would be eligible for adoption under Section 81, as its traversable alignment matches an unconstructed portion of Route 605 as defined in Section 619, subdivision (a).
 By law, an adoption under this section would sign the route as State Route 605.

 Section 73 of the code permits the commission to relinquish any portion of a state highway to a city or county that has been deleted via legislative enactment or superseded by relocation, but only after the highway has been placed in a state of good repair as defined in Section 23.
-Legislative deletion can involve the supersession of a state highway route by a different state highway route that serves a similar corridor, such as the completion of Route 105 forcing the deletion of Route 42, or an agreement between the state and city or county to transfer a portion of state highway to local control based on the desires of either entity.
-Depending on the relinquishment, the local jurisdiction may be required to install and maintain signs directing drivers to the continuation of that highway.
+Legislative deletion can involve the superseding of a state highway route by a different state highway route that serves a similar corridor, such as the completion of Route 105 forcing the deletion of Route 42, or an agreement between the state and city or county to transfer a portion of state highway to local control based on the desires of either entity.
+Depending on the relinquishment, the local jurisdiction may be required to install and maintain signs directing drivers to the continuation of that highway (although there are no direct enforcement powers for this in the code, and thus for budgetary reasons a local jurisdiction may just remove the Caltrans-posted highway signs without replacing them, or leave them standing until they became dilapidated).
 These portions of state highway relinquished are deemed by the legislature to be ineligible for future adoption under Section 81.
 In most cases, these highways are ineligible by default as the route's definition is amended by the legislature.